 ‘Palace Garden Beauty’ is a ruffled lavender with white midribs and darker lavender watermark and yellow throat.
 Evergreen, tetraploid.

-‘Persian Pattern’ has a simpler form that harkens back to the species, but yellow and purple bitone adds a striking chevron pattern on the petals and fainter echo on the sepals.
+‘Persian Pattern’ has a simpler form that harkens back to the species, but this yellow and purple bitone adds a striking chevron pattern on the petals and fainter echo on the sepals.
 Diploid, dormant.

 ‘Red Rooster’ struts its bright red color with panache.
 This late season bloomer is tetraploid and goes dormant in winter.